AzaanFatta/Pac-Man-Replica-Game/README.md

 - Designed to teach — and showcase — **how much you can do with Python alone**.

 ---

+## 🖼️ UI & Game States

+- Bottom HUD shows **Score** and **Lives** (sprite icons).
+- **Power‑up indicator** lights up while energized; flickers before expiration.
+- Modal cards for **Game Over** and **Victory** with instant restart on **Space**.

+---

+## 🧱 Board & Collision System

+- The maze is driven by `boards` (a 2D int grid).
+Each integer encodes a **tile primitive**:
+  - `1` pellet • `2` power pellet • `3–8` wall segments/arcs • `9` door into the ghost box.
+- The renderer uses the grid to draw lines/arcs at scaled tile centers — ensuring **identical gameplay feel** across resolutions.
+- Player & ghosts use **center‑point sampling** plus small radii to check collision against tiles at junctions only, enabling smooth turns without clipping.

+---

+## 🎨 Design Philosophy

+This version of Pac-Man was made to **honor the simplicity of retro games** while writing everything manually — no pre-made engines, just Python logic and creativity.

+Special attention was given to:
+- Smooth animation flow
+- Realistic ghost spacing and unpredictability
+- Player turn responsiveness
+- Visual clarity on all screen sizes

+---

+## 🏁 Performance & Polish

+- Constant **60 FPS** with minimal CPU usage
+- Dynamic scaling with `pygame.SCALED | pygame.RESIZABLE`
+- Efficient rendering loop with static object caching
+- Instant restart and clean state resets for endless replayability

+---

 ## 🚀 How to Play Locally